PreschoolKindergartenFirst Grade

 How to Practice:

-• Change the Story: Reread a familiar story, but change a small detail.
+• Change the Story: Reread a familiar story, but change one small detail.
 “What if the three little pigs used bricks from the beginning?”
 This challenges them to think about cause and effect in a new way.

 A simple story is a powerful thing.
-It’s an act of connection, a vehicle for language, and a fun way to build the foundational skills that will make your child a confident reader and a creative thinker.
+It’s an act of connection, a vehicle for language, and a fun way to build the foundational skills that help a child become a confident reader and a creative thinker.
 At Whizki Learning, we believe in supporting this natural journey.
 Our educational workbooks are the perfect place to record their own stories, practice new words, and draw their favorite characters.
 They are designed to be a beautiful, tactile notebook for the little narrator in your home.
-Ready to write your next chapter?
-Explore our full collection of educational workbooks and activities today!

 Frequently asked questions